DavidKowarsky/worlds-elsewhere.com/README.md

 It was hastily put together by [Adrianne Greenberg-Sud](https://pigsflew.com), and utilizes the Jeckyll theme engine.

+The current theme of the website is `vernon-zero`, originally created for Worlds Elsewhere by [Alex Vernon](https://github.com/Alexandra-Vernon/).

 ## Adding content

 To add or change content on the worlds-elsewhere website, you can edit one of the markdown files found within.